 What is Drug Production?

-Drug production is the charge that arises from the production of a controlled substance listed under the Controlled Drugs and Substances Act (“CDSA”).
-The production itself is defined under Section 2 as manufacturing, synthesizing, cultivating, harvesting or otherwise obtaining the substance by a process or method.
+Drug production is the charge which arises from the producing of a controlled substance listed under the Controlled Drugs and Substances Act (“CDSA”).
+Production itself is defined under Section 2 as manufacturing, synthesizing, cultivating, harvesting or otherwise obtaining the substance by a process or method.

 It is an offence to produce any substances listed in Schedules I, II, III, IV or V of the CDSA.
 The most common substances listed in the CDSA schedules are cocaine, heroin, methamphetamine, fentanyl, opium, morphine, LSD, oxycodone, GHB, PCP (or “angel dust”), and Psilocybin (or “magic mushrooms”).

-The provision for drug production in the CDSA is:
+The relevant provision for drug production in the CDSA is:

 Even if you only produced the drug for your own purposes, with no attempt to sell or transport it, you may be charged with drug production.
 Additionally, if you weren’t the sole person manufacturing, synthesizing, cultivating or harvesting the drug, you can still be charged if you were assisting in any way with the production process.